VinAIResearch/PhoBERT/README.md

 **Please CITE** our paper when PhoBERT is used to help produce published results or is incorporated into other software.

+_Users may also want to use [BamiBERT](https://huggingface.co/Qualcomm-AI-Research/BamiBERT), our new BERT-based pretrained language model for Vietnamese that addresses key limitations of PhoBERT.
+Trained from scratch on a 129 GB corpus of general-domain Vietnamese text for 20 epochs, [BamiBERT](https://huggingface.co/Qualcomm-AI-Research/BamiBERT) supports an extended context length of up to 2,048 tokens and operates directly on raw input, eliminating the need for external word segmentation.
+Across eight Vietnamese benchmarks, it achieves the best performance on 11 of 15 metrics and the second-best performance on three others, setting a new state of the art among "base"-sized Vietnamese encoders and demonstrating strong cross-domain generalization._

 ## <a name="transformers"></a> Using PhoBERT with `transformers`

 ### Installation <a name="install2"></a>